SwapniL-afk-now/email_finetuning/README.md

 *   **Tokenizer Behavior with Qwen ChatML format:**
     *   The Qwen tokenizer and prompt format (`<|im_start|>...<|im_end|>`) are specific.
 Ensure the `preprocess_data_for_training` function correctly masks only the prompt part and not the special tokens within the prompt structure if they are essential for the model's understanding.
 The current `add_special_tokens=False` in `create_prompt_for_label_masking` assumes the template itself adds all necessary special tokens.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.

-Please ensure your code adheres to good coding practices and includes relevant documentation or comments.